Jaguar E-Type: Series 1 (1961–1968)

-All E-Types featured independent coil spring rear suspension designed and developed by R J Knight with torsion bar front ends, and four wheel disc brakes, in-board at the rear, all were power-assisted.
-The Coventry engineers spared nothing with regards to high automotive technology in braking.
-Like several British car builders of the middle and late 1950s, the four-wheel disc brakes were also used in that era by Austin-Healey and MG, putting the British far ahead of Ferrari, Maserati, Alfa Romeo, Porsche, and Mercedes-Benz.
+All E-Types featured independent coil-spring rear suspension, designed and developed by R J Knight, with torsion-bar front ends, and four-wheel disc brakes, inboard at the rear; all were power-assisted.
+The Coventry engineers spared no expense in high automotive braking technology.
+Like several British car builders of the middle and late 1950s, Austin-Healey and MG also used four-wheel disc brakes in that era, putting the British far ahead of Ferrari, Maserati, Alfa Romeo, Porsche, and Mercedes-Benz.
 Even Lanchester tried an abortive attempt to use copper disc brakes in 1902.
 Jaguar was one of the first vehicle manufacturers to equip production cars with 4 wheel disc brakes as standard from the XK150 in 1958.
-The Series 1 (except for late 1967 models) can be recognised by glass-covered headlights (up to 1967), small "mouth" opening at the front, signal lights and tail-lights above bumpers and exhaust tips under the number plate in the rear.
+The Series 1 (except for late 1967 models) can be recognised by glass-covered headlights (up to 1967), a small "mouth" opening at the front, signal lights and tail-lights above bumpers and exhaust tips under the number plate in the rear.

-3.8-litre cars have leather-upholstered bucket seats, an aluminium-trimmed centre instrument panel and console (changed to vinyl and leather in 1963), and a Moss four-speed gearbox that lacks synchromesh for first gear ("Moss box") on all except very last cars.
-4.2-litre cars have more comfortable seats, improved brakes and electrical systems, and, obviously, an all-synchromesh Jaguar designed four-speed gearbox.
+3.8-litre cars have leather-upholstered bucket seats, an aluminium-trimmed centre instrument panel and console (changed to vinyl and leather in 1963), and a Moss four-speed gearbox that lacks synchromesh for first gear on all except very last cars.
+4.2-litre cars have more comfortable seats, improved brakes and electrical systems, and an all-synchromesh Jaguar designed four-speed gearbox.
 4.2-litre cars also have a badge on the boot proclaiming "Jaguar 4.2 Litre E-Type" (3.8 cars have a simple "Jaguar" badge).
 Optional extras included chrome spoked wheels and a detachable hard top for the OTS.
 When leaving the factory the car was originally fitted with Dunlop 6.40 × 15-inch RS5 tyres on 15 × 5K wire wheels (with the rear fitting 15 × 5K½ wheels supplied with 6.50 X15 Dunlop Racing R5 tyres in mind of competition).
-Later Series One cars were fitted with Dunlop 185 - 15 SP41 or 185 VR 15 Pirelli Cinturato as radial ply tyres.
+Later Series One cars were fitted with Dunlop 185 – 15 SP41 or 185 VR 15 Pirelli Cinturato as radial ply tyres.

 A 2+2 version of the fastback coupé was added in 1966.
 The 2+2 offered the option of an automatic transmission.
 The body is 9 in longer and the roof angles are different.
 The roadster and the non 2+2 FHC (Fixed Head Coupé) remained as two-seaters.